Pushwoosh/pushwoosh-ios-sample/README.md

  <img src="https://github.com/Pushwoosh/pushwoosh-ios-sample/blob/main/Screenshots/Screen2.png" alt="Alt text" width="300"> <img src="https://github.com/Pushwoosh/pushwoosh-ios-sample/blob/main/Screenshots/Screen1.png" alt="Alt text" width="300">

 ### 1. In this project, we use the Pushwoosh iOS SDK as a submodule.
 To fetch the dependency, follow these steps:

+### Adding Pushwoosh iOS SDK as a source code project

 1.1 Navigate to the sample folder via the terminal and enter the following command: